dashjoin/djapp-wot/paper.md

 We choose the impersonation approach.
 An administrator setting up the system will discover and configure the devices.
 In practise, this could be a shop floor manager in a factory or an electrician configuring a smart home.
 End users simply authenticate via OpenID and have immediate access to all devices assigned to them by the configured RBAC.

+#### Semantic Data Harmonization

+WoT makes heavy use of semantically annotated JSON-LD.
+An implicit benefit of this technology is the ability to "understand" data.
+This allows WoT manager to map syntactically different but semantically similar data from devices onto a common information model.

+#### Visualization

+Once device data is aligned to a common model, it can be visualized accordingly.
+WoT Manager offers comprehensive charts fed from data received from heterogeneous devices.

+#### Automation

+Besides visualization, a second benefit of a common information model is the ability to perform actions on different devices.
+Let's assume we would like to dim all lights to 50%, but the lights require this action to be triggered in a slightly different way.
+This can be achieved by mapping the semantic intention to the concrete call syntax, just like we do for incoming property data.

+#### Natural Language Commands

+#### AI Planning

 * Discovery: connect to one or more WoT registries
 * Security and authorization: Wot Manager allows providing credentials for the devices and leverages OpenID and RBAC to empower users